0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 - A moment of desperate surrender
 - Even though he wants to pull away, his body does not let him, as he resigns back into the toxic cycle.
-- He wants one more nigh where the relationship feel functional, even if he has to use the durgs and alcohol to get there.
+- He wants one more nigh where the relationship feel functional, even if he has to use the drugs and alcohol to get there.
+-

 ```ad-quote
 title: **wetdream** 4:O:1-2